 In the course of teaching you may choose to record activities such as lectures, tutorials, or labs.
 These recordings may put students in the position of having some of their personal information recorded which may have privacy implications.
-The University has provided guidelines for instructors and the first step is for these to be reviewed on the Secretariat’s website prior to undertaking any recording involving students and student data.
+You should review the guidelines for instructors on the Secretariat’s website prior to undertaking any recording involving students and student data.

 Key considerations include: